The Zone of Happiness

 And these would have left me hung over this morning, feeling dissonance for having compromised my pact with nature, knowing I was ungrateful for the life I have been lucky enough to win.
 These would have eroded my confidence, which in turn, would affect my competence.
 This is the truth.

 And that’s what meditation is for.
 No wonder it’s so popular.
 Even if you’re not a meditator, a walk will narrow thinking just as well.
 Perhaps I’m at an advantage because I have a slew of cognitive behavioural strategies I can implement to narrow my thinking.
-Well these have come with practice.
+Well, these have come with practice.
 I also slept very well last night.
+I had to practice that too.

 Come to think of it, I had to learn to drink in a dysfunctional way too.
 In fact, I worked hard at it over time, just as I did with the rest of it, from dope smoking to heroin use.
 Geez, it took me years just to learn how to roll a joint.
 Cocaine definitely took some getting used to—fed my paranoia.
 I puked my guts out first time I did heroin.
 All of these things took concentration and trial and error before I could successfully use them to… narrow focus.
 When measured up against all these, it’s actually easier to learn to narrow thinking internally, by far.